-Electronic bills of lading (eBOL), an increasingly critical process of shipping via LTL, will move towards a standardized format beginning in the summer of 2023.
-But why is a standard eBOL important to your business?
-Here are three reasons why the National Motor Freight Traffic Association’s Digital LTL Council announced a uniform format for transmitting eBOLs.
+Electronic bills of lading (eBOL), an increasingly critical process of shipping via LTL, will move towards a standardized API format beginning this July.
+How does this impact your business?
+Here are three reasons why the National Motor Freight Traffic Association’s (NMFTA) Digital LTL Council announced a uniform format for transmitting eBOL data via APIs

-A standard eBOL gives shippers the digital flexibility to integrate with multiple carriers via one API code.
-Before, shippers would need to develop multiple codes to integrate their APIs into carriers’ systems, a potential blocker for eBOL adoption.
-But with standardization, only one code is needed for all carriers that sign on.
+A standard eBOL API program gives shippers the digital flexibility to integrate with multiple carriers.
+Before, shippers would need to develop multiple programs to integrate their APIs into carriers’ systems, a potential blocker for eBOL adoption.
+But with standardization, only one program is needed for all participating carriers, TMS providers, and 3PLs.

-With a single digital format in place, eBOL data can be transmitted and processed faster, potentially cutting off hours.
+With a single digital format in place, eBOL data can be transmitted and processed faster, potentially saving hours of work.
 The data will be in a cleaner, more concise format that improves communication between the shipper, carrier, and other consignees.
-Couple this with increased accuracy, and this can lead to an improvement in service over time.
+Couple this with increased accuracy, and this can lead to an improvement in service from your carrier.

 Consider an example from a large LTL shipper in the commercial printing industry.
-The shipper optimized its transportation spend by digitizing the entire lifecycle of activities, including its bills of lading.
-It estimated that it saved $250,000 per year by reducing 700-900 daily manual calls required by their team*.
-The shipper noted that it shipped faster, more efficiently, and better-transmitted data to its customers.
+The shipper optimized its transportation spend by digitizing their activities, including their Bills of Lading.
+They estimated that they saved $250,000 per year by reducing 700-900 daily manual calls*.
+The shipper noted that it shipped faster, more efficiently, and better transmitted data to its customers.

 We operate in an environment where speed matters, but so does the level of service you receive.
 A standardized eBOL can accomplish both.
 The efficiencies realized by the carrier will only improve your processes over time and strengthen your relationship.